ahowatt/Inventory_v3/README.md

 Basic JavaFX application that allows for creating parts, and adding them to associated products.
 Products and parts can be created, updated, or removed using the button controls in the GUI.

-FOr WGU Software 1 - C482
+For WGU Software 1 - C482